ca-gip/kubi/Readme.md

 LDAP, AD LDS and assign permission dynamically using a predefined naming convention (LDAP Group).

 For example:
-- a ldap group named: xxx-yyyy-NAMESPACE-DEMO_ADMIN give ADMIN `role binding`  permissions to the existing namespace `NAMESPACE-DEMO`.
+- a ldap group named: GROUP-NAMESPACE-DEMO_ADMIN give ADMIN `role binding`  permissions to the existing namespace `NAMESPACE-DEMO`.

-The `_` is used to split Role and Namespace, the patter is `XXX_NAMESPACE-NAME_ROLE`.
+The `_` is used to split Role and Namespace, the pattern is `XXX_NAMESPACE-NAME_ROLE`.

 > In this version, you need to create Role binding manually to grant permission.
 It will be automatically create in the next release.